gabrieldeolaguibel/ML-Projects/README.md

 Each project explores different aspects of ML/AI techniques, demonstrating the implementation and analysis of various models and algorithms in real-world scenarios.
 The projects span across multiple domains, including natural language processing, computer vision, regression analysis, and unsupervised learning, providing a comprehensive overview of practical applications in data science.

-To refine the README with deeper insights into the algorithms and ML techniques used in each project, I'll review the contents of each project.
-Let me proceed by examining the specific techniques used in each notebook.

 ## Featured Projects

 ### [Spam Classification with Support Vector Machines (SVM)](https://github.com/gabrieldeolaguibel/ML-Projects/tree/main/Spam_Classification_with_SVM)